Why Are Mushrooms Good for You? Are they MAGIC (wait…)?

 Additionally, it plays major roles in boosting immunity, hormone production, and overall health.

 Mushrooms contain notable amounts of vitamins B1 (thiamin), B2 (riboflavin), B3 (niacin), and B9 (folic acid).
 Amongst many other functions these have, some of the main ones in common are supporting heart health, the nervous system, healthy digestion, providing energy, and ensuring proper growth and development.

 Note also that mushrooms are a good source of protein.
-For those who do not consume meat or animal products, mushrooms may be of contributary value to ensure adequate intake of protein (perhaps not to be relied on solely, however).
+For those who do not consume meat or animal products, mushrooms may be of contributary value to ensure adequate intake of protein.
+They are not to be heavily relied on.

 Immune System Boost